Descartes's theorem: Spherical and hyperbolic geometry

 This formula also holds for mutually tangent configurations in hyperbolic geometry including hypercycles and horocycles, if $k_j$ is the geodesic curvature of the cycle relative to the hyperbolic plane, the reciprocal of the stereographic diameter of the cycle.
 This is the diameter under stereographic projection (the Poincaré disk model) when one endpoint of the diameter is projected to the origin.
 Hypercycles do not have a well-defined center or intrinsic radius and horocycles have an ideal point for a center and infinite intrinsic radius, but $|k_j| > 1$ for a hyperbolic circle, $|k_j| = 1$ for a horocycle, $|k_j| < 1$ for a hypercycle, and $k_j = 0$ for a geodesic.

 Higher dimensions

 Soddy's hexlet.
-Any pair of adjacent green spheres together with the two red spheres and the outer gray sphere satisfy the three-dimensional case of Descartes' theorem.
+Any pair of adjacent green spheres together with the two red spheres and the outer gray sphere satisfy the three-dimensional case of Descartes's theorem.